SSSR-URL

 - It composes the URL by substituting variables into the path template.

-- It returns the resolved URL and metadata to the consumer, which then fetches the asset from the CDN.
+- It returns the resolved URL and metadata to the consumer, which then fetches the asset from the CDN or asset host.

 Variant choice logic (simplified):